pampa-labs/pampa-labs.github.io/docs/technical-writings/swarm-framework.md

 # OpenAI's Swarm: The Power of Right Abstractions to Build Multi-Agent Systems

-After OpenAI announced the public release of Swarm, a library designed to build reliable multi-agent systems, I decided to dive in and explore its potential by migrating a real-world application from LangGraph to Swarm.
+After OpenAI announced the public release of Swarm, a library designed to build reliable multi-agent systems, I decided to dive in and explore its potential by integrating it into a real-world application.

-## From LangGraph to Swarm: A 1-Hour Migration
+## Swarm: A Simple Multi-Agent Solution

-At Pampa, we developed and use a productivity app to streamline our daily operations.
-This app, powered by AI agents and tools, efficiently manages tasks like expense tracking, meal ordering, and meeting scheduling.
-When OpenAI released Swarm, I saw the opportunity to migrate the core of our solution and discover how well the new library would fit.

-I was pleasantly surprised to find that migrating our current solution, implemented using LangGraph, took less than one hour.
+I adapted our productivity app at Pampa, which uses a combination of AI agents and tools to streamline various tasks such as expense tracking, meal ordering, and meeting scheduling, all in less than one hour.

-Here's a quick overview of the key changes I made:
+Here's a quick overview of the key aspects of the implementation.

 ### 1. Main Agent Definition

-In Swarm, agents are defined with their own instructions and available functions.
-This structure is similar to our previous implementation, but with some syntactic differences.
+The way to define an agent is similar to our current solution but with some syntactic differences.

-We managed to reduce our implementation from 89 lines to just 36 lines, avoiding the need to define the Graph and States (nodes, edges, entry point, etc.).
+We managed to implement it in just 36 lines and found the abstractions to be well-suited for defining multi-agent architectures.

-Here's a snippet of how I defined an agent in Swarm:
+Here's a snippet of how an agent is defined in Swarm:

 ```python
 from swarm import Agent, Swarm